Voice-Based Work Order Creation for Facility Teams: The Complete Guide

 Why Facility Teams Need Voice-Based Work Order Tools

 Facility management involves constant movement — from mechanical rooms to rooftops to occupied office floors.
 Technicians are always carrying tools, climbing ladders, or wearing protective gear.
-Pulling out a phone to navigate a multi-screen work order form in those conditions is impractical and error-prone.
+Pulling out a phone to navigate a multi-screen work order form in those conditions is impractical, slow, and error-prone.
+The problem compounds in facility management operations where technicians cover multiple buildings across a site and faults need to be logged at the point of observation, not hours later at a workstation.

 A Plant Engineering study found that maintenance technicians spend an average of 15–20 minutes per shift filling out work orders, PMs, and fault logs.
-Across a team of 10 technicians working five days a week, that's over 800 hours a year lost to administrative work.
-Beyond time, typed entries are prone to errors: misspelled asset names, wrong location codes, skipped fields — gaps that degrade MTTR and MTBF reporting accuracy.
+Across a team of 10 technicians working five days a week, that is over 800 hours a year lost to administrative work.
+Beyond time, typed entries are prone to errors: misspelled asset names, wrong location codes, skipped fields — gaps that degrade MTTR and MTBF reporting accuracy downstream.

-Voice input is faster and tends to be more accurate because it's captured at the point of observation, while details are fresh.
-The strongest use cases include inspection rounds (narrating findings asset by asset), reactive maintenance calls (logging the fault while standing in front of broken equipment), and PPE-restricted environments where typing with gloves is slow and awkward.
+Voice input captures information at the point of observation, while details are fresh and accurate.
+The strongest use cases in FM include inspection rounds (narrating findings asset by asset as the technician moves through a building), reactive maintenance calls (logging the fault while standing in front of the broken equipment), and PPE-restricted environments where typing with gloves is slow and introduces errors.
+In all three scenarios, voice removes the administrative step from the physical work — keeping technicians focused on maintenance, not form-filling.

 How Voice-Based Work Order Creation Works Step by Step